mawa00006/Biosensors/README.md

 3. Install dependencies: `npm install`
 4. Start the application: `npm start`

-## Usage
+## Solving real world challenges

 Once installed, you can access Biosensors by opening the `index.html` file in your web browser.
 The interface includes buttons for different metrics such as steps, heart rate, temperature, and calories.
 Click on each button to visualize the corresponding data graph.

+The programm was developed to face the problem of visualize many measured data points from sensors.
+To make it possible to interact with the collected data of the user, we provide a layout grid to visualize the different graphs in a combined manner on the screen.
+Therefore the tool always recognizes how many views of the data are selected to fit the graphs on the full width and height of the screen.
+Also we introduce a way to interact with the different data sets through highlighting a requested time range in every graph.
+This enables a faster analysis of the displayed data.
+We also want to educate the users in the field of health care by providing some information about the different data sets on the screen.
+To enlarge the motivation of the user, we provide a step counter per day and a star for the best hour for every day.
 Additionally, the Date Range Picker feature allows users to select a specific time range for a more detailed view of their data.

 ## Workflow